By Paula Spencer Scott | January 27, 2021 | Health

 Cronk says the Cottages will feel like home with everything from fireplaces to granite countertops, and more, but will include enhanced services like a dining plan, transportation and shopping deliveries to make life just a little easier.

-“Offering single family homes really completes Immanuel Lutheran’s housing offerings and will attract those who are downsizing from the family home.
+“Offering single family homes really completes Immanuel Living’s housing offerings and will attract those who are downsizing from the family home.
 This allows them to move to a fresh, new living space and puts a plan in place for their future needs.
 At the same time, they won’t have the worry of selling a home or downsizing at an inconvenient time,” said Cronk.

 MMW Architects of Missoula, has created the design and construction plans for the expansion.
 Local firms JD Builders and Davidson Construction will be used to complete the site work and build.